Court Case Summary

 - This approach aligns with the broader goal of the Texas Workers’ Compensation Act: to protect and compensate workers, not to entrap them in procedural pitfalls.

-Gabapentin is a commonly prescribed medication used to treat nerve pain, seizures, and certain neurological conditions.
-Many people who take gabapentin experience chronic medical conditions that can interfere with...
+Zoloft (sertraline) is a prescription medication commonly used to treat depression, anxiety, and other mental health conditions.
+Many people who take Zoloft experience symptoms that can significantly affect their...

 Broader Implications